integration code

 Using Templates

-The most common way to start a website would be to set up a WordPress site and apply a template bought from ThemeForest, Template Monster, or Elegant Themes.
+The most common way to start a website is to set up a WordPress site and apply a template purchased from ThemeForest, TemplateMonster, or Elegant Themes.
 These websites provide a broad range of different types of website templates available for purchase.
 Not all of the themes/templates out there are 100% responsive.

-There are also services like Wix or Squarespace that also provide a theme and allow you to edit within the frame of the website.
+There are also services like Wix or Squarespace that provide a theme and allow you to edit within the frame of the website.
 These can help you get a website up pretty fast and easily.
 However, there are limitations on the options that are available for more complex features such as forms or e-commerce functions.

 Pros/Cons of Using Templates